Published: April 27, 2021 | Last Updated: June 25, 2024

 Intimacy Coordinators are a reasonably new profession.

-If you are interested in learning more about becoming an intimacy coordinator, here are several resources from professionals mentioned before.
+If you want to learn more about becoming an intimacy coordinator, here are several resources from the professionals mentioned.

 Each resource provides certification and courses for people interested in training to become an intimacy coordinator.